tisan-das/tisan-das.github.io/_posts/2023-06-12-Intro-to-Creational-Design-Patterns.md

 ![Class Diagram: singleton](/images/creation-design-patterns/singleton-dark.png){: .dark }
 _Class Diagram: singleton_

-Notes:
+> **Note**
-1. Private constructor is used to prevent anybody else to instantiate the singleton class
+> - Private constructor is used to prevent anybody else to instantiate the singleton class
-2. Static public method provides a global access point to the Singleton object
+> - Static public method provides a global access point to the Singleton object
-3. The implementation should also consider thread safety: generally achieved by using a global mutex lock
+> - The implementation should also consider thread safety: generally achieved by using a global mutex lock {: .prompt-info }

 ###### Implementation: